Azure-Samples/azure-iot-edge-identity-translation-lite/docs/stepbystep.md

 1. Log into the Azure Portal and open up Cloud Shell with Bash.
 If you prefer you can use Azure CLI on your own machine.
 2. Make sure you have installed CLI extension for Azure IoT:
 `az extension add --name azure-iot`
-3. Create a new resource group: `az group create --name [your-resource-group-name] --location "[chosenregion]"`
+3. Create a new resource group: `az group create --name [resourcegroup-name] --location "[region]"`
-4. Create Azure IoT Hub: `az iot hub create --name [hubname] --resource-group [groupname] --partition-count 2 --sku S1`
+4. Create Azure IoT Hub: `az iot hub create --name [iothub-name] --resource-group [resourcegroup-name] --partition-count 2 --sku S1`
-5. Register IoT Edge device: `az iot hub device-identity create --hub-name [hubname] --device-id edgeIdentityLite --edge-enabled`
+5. Register IoT Edge device: `az iot hub device-identity create --hub-name [iothub-name] --device-id edgeIdentityLite --edge-enabled`
-6. Retrieve the connection string for the device, to be used later: `az iot hub device-identity show-connection-string --device-id edgeIdentityLite --hub-name [hubname]`
+6. Retrieve the connection string for the device, to be used later: `az iot hub device-identity show-connection-string --device-id edgeIdentityLite --hub-name [iothub-name]`

 ### Create Azure Storage Account
-This account will host a whitelisting text file to contain the names of the devices that are considered as whiteliested.
+This account will host a whitelisting text file to contain the names of the devices that are considered as whitelisted.
 1. Using Cloud Shell, create a new storage account:
-`az storage account create --name [storagename] --resource-group [resourcegroupname]`
+`az storage account create --name [storage-name] --resource-group [resourcegroup-name]`
 2. Retrieve connection string:
- `az storage account show-connection-string --name [storagename]`.
+ `az storage account show-connection-string --name [storage-name]`.
 Copy the connection string to use in next statement.
 3. Create a new blob container:
-`az storage container create --account-name [storagename] --connection-string "[yourconnecstringstring]" --name whitelist`
+`az storage container create --account-name [storage-name] --connection-string "[storage-connectionstring]" --name whitelist`
 4. Upload the file [whitelistitm.txt](../src/cloud/functions/whitelistitm.txt) to the Bash Cloud shell environment: click the Upload/Download Files icon and upload the before mentioned file.
-5. Run the CLI for uploading to the container: `az storage blob upload --container-name whitelist --name whitelistitm.txt --file "whitelistitm.txt" --connection-string "[connection-string-for-storage]"`
+5. Run the CLI for uploading to the container: `az storage blob upload --container-name whitelist --name whitelistitm.txt --file "whitelistitm.txt" --connection-string "[storage-connectionstring]"`

 ### Create and Publish Azure Function